Safe Exchange Zone

 When shopping online, there are some great deals to be found on websites such as Craigslist, Offerup, and Facebook Marketplace.
 However, there are also some real dangers associated with meeting a complete stranger.
 If you conduct a quick Google search, you’ll find numerous stories of crimes committed against persons while conducting an exchange of items purchased through these websites.
-It is the mission of the University of Illinois at Chicago Police Department continues it’s mission to safety and security of the campus and its neighborhoods.
-This includes the students, faculty, staff, and community.
+It is the mission of the University of Illinois Chicago Police Department to ensure the safety and security of the campus and its neighborhoods, including its students, faculty, staff, and community.

 Designated parking spaces are located adjacent to the police station.

 UICPD does prohibit some transactions at the Safe Exchange Zone:

 - Illegal transactions, including, but not limited to contraband, narcotics, illegal substances, stolen property, or other illegal items and/or exchanges.

 - Transactions involving firearms, firearms parts, ammunition or explosives.
 Possession of weapons on university property is prohibited.

 - Large, bulky items that would disrupt the operations of the police facility.